Sponge Painting Process Art Tutorial

-Have you been searching for a fun new Process Art Project?
-In addition to being fun-sponge painting supports motor skills, creativity, and sensory input!
+Have you been searching for a fun new process art project?
+Sponges and process art equals one really excited preschooler!
+Process art is one of the best ways preschoolers express creativity and explore new forms of art.
+In addition to being fun, sponge painting supports motor skills, creativity, and sensory input!

 The first step is gathering your materials: